26 Things Home Buyers Will Hate About Your House

 Acrylic knobs in the bathroom look cheap and can be hard to use by young, aged or soapy hands.
 Replace them with a faucet and handle set that matches the existing fixture's configuration (centerset or widespread) and meets the standard of the Americans with Disabilities Act with flipper- or lever-style handles.
 Polished-chrome finish will cost you the least and still be durable.

-- Cost to fix: Centerset chrome faucets start at about $25 to $50; widespread models start at about $65.
-The national average cost to hire a plumber to replace a faucet is about $300, according to diyornot.com.
+- Cost to fix: Centerset chrome faucets start at about $35 to $50; widespread models start at about $65.
+The national average cost to hire a plumber to replace a faucet is about $380 to $530, according to Homewyse.com.
 It could cost more if there's corrosion or some other difficulty.
-You can replace a tub-and-shower faucet set for about the same amount.
+You can replace a single-handle tub-and-shower faucet set for $660 to $970.

 Your Personal Paint Palette and Paint Effects

 Paint over colors that reflect your taste but may put off potential buyers, such as a scarlet-red accent wall, a lemon-yellow child's bedroom or a forest-green den.
 Fun colors are for living, but neutral colors are for selling.
 They help buyers visualize themselves living in the home.
 Say good-bye to outdated faux paint effects, such as rag-rolling or sponging, and murals, too.

 Avoid using stark-white paint, though.
-Choose a warm neutral color -- light beige or light gray -- that makes your rooms look inviting, larger and brighter.
-Redo painted trim in white.
+Choose a white, cream or warm neutral, like a light beige, that makes your rooms look inviting, larger and brighter.
+Redo painted trim in white

 Wallpaper and Wood Paneling

-Although wallpaper may be making a bit of a comeback (in contemporary patterns, not chintz or cabbage roses), generally speaking it dates a home, buyers won’t like your wallpaper, and they will only see the work required to remove it.
+Although wallpaper is making a comeback, generally speaking it dates a home, buyers won’t like your wallpaper, and they will only see the work required to remove it.
 You can save money by doing it yourself.
 Removing a decorative border may be manageable, but stripping a roomful of wallpaper will be a major chore.
-If you hire a professional to strip wallpaper, you'll pay from $870 to $1,750 for 500 square feet of wall, according to Homewyse.com.
+If you hire a professional to strip wallpaper, you'll pay from $990 to $2,020 for 500 square feet of wall, according to Homewyse.com.

 Buyers aren't enamored of brown, wood paneling, either.
-In that case, it may be easier to just paint it white at a cost (including priming) of about $610 to $1,370 for 500 square feet.
+In that case, it may be easier to just paint it white at a cost (including priming) of about $930 to $2,100 for 500 square feet.
 Be sure to degloss the surface with a liquid sandpaper (like Krud-Kutter Gloss-Off, $8 for a quart at Home Depot) and prime it so paint will adhere.
-(To see how, watch HGTV's video How to Paint Over Paneling.)
+(To see how, watch HGTV's video How to Paint Over Wood Paneling.)

 If you have knotty-pine paneling in a den or rec room, check with a local decorator or agent before you do anything to it.
 Younger buyers may like its vintage vibe and buyers generally may appreciate its warm and cozy feel.